knative/docs/serving/setting-up-custom-ingress-gateway.md

       port: 15031
       targetPort: 15031
 ---
-# This is the corresponding Deployment to backed the aforementioned Service.
+# This is the corresponding Deployment to back the gateway service
 apiVersion: extensions/v1beta1
 kind: Deployment
 metadata: